susuregis/susuregis/README.md

 ---

 ## **About**
-Systems Analysis and Development student (5rd semester) at **SENAC**, focused on developing scalable solutions with JavaScript, Python, and AI-driven automation.
+Systems Analysis and Development student at **SENAC**, focused on developing scalable solutions with JavaScript, Python, and AI-driven automation.

 ```javascript
 const developer = {